HKU-BAL/MegaPath-Nano/README.md

 Demo data for AMR detection of five patient isolates are available at: http://www.bio8.cs.hku.hk/dataset/MegaPath-Nano/.
 Samples were prepared using ONT Rapid Sequencing Kit,and sequenced using ONT R9.4.1 flowcells.

+The experimental validation results of these AMR demo datasets are available at [Supplementary_info_AMR](docs/Supplementary_info_demo_AMR_data.md).